Weight management: Thermogenic effect of food

 The thermogenic effect of food is another component of a person's daily energy expenditure and refers to the amount of energy it takes the body to digest, absorb, and metabolize nutrients in the diet.
 The amount of energy expended while processing food differs by individual but on average it amounts to about 10% the number of calories consumed during a given time period.
 Processing proteins and carbohydrates has more of a thermogenic effect than does processing fats.

 Medications

 Certain medications can cause either weight loss or weight gain.
 Side effects are often listed for each medication and should be considered when attempting to manage a person's weight.
 Semaglutide is an anti-obesity drug that is also used for blood sugar control.

 Natural supplements

-There are so many different ways to manage weight and a healthy lifestyle.
-Natural supplements not only help with managing weight but taking natural supplements also helps build muscles, provide energy for the human body, and burn fat.
-Supplements such as magnesium, green tea, caffeine, vitamins, ginger, and turmeric are just a few of the many supplements that can help with natural weight loss and burn fat.
+There are many different ways to manage weight and maintain a healthy lifestyle.
+Natural supplements not only help with weight management but taking natural supplements also help to build muscle, provide energy for the human body, and burn fat.
+Supplements such as magnesium, green tea, caffeine, vitamins, ginger, and turmeric are just a few of the many supplements that can support natural weight loss and burn fat.